Shunnyyx/toru.js/README.md

 ## Contact

-If you have questions or suggestions, feel free to reach out to me via [your email](mailto:your-email@example.com).
+If you have questions or suggestions, feel free to reach out to me via [Discord](https://discord.gg/YQcwucm3hw).

 ### Customization